Is My Teen Depressed? Warning Signs & Proactive Tips for Parents

 Trust your gut: Listen to your gut instinct.
 Your child may not appear to be struggling, and they may be telling you nothing is wrong.
 TRUST yourself.
 I have heard it before- “I don’t want to come across as a helicopter parent”, “I don’t want to pry or be overbearing.”
 Let me repeat.
 You are your child’s biggest advocate.
 Listen to your gut and trust yourself if you feel something is not right.

 Normalize going to therapy: Your child learns about the world from you.
 If you regard therapy as something unnecessary or pointless, most likely your child will too.
 Help your child break the stigma.
-Teach your children that therapy is healthy, and not for people who are “crazy” and “have issues”.
-Teach your children that going to therapy is brave, and that it is a great way to prevent struggles down the road.
+Teach your children that therapy is healthy, and not for people who are “crazy” and “have issued”.
+Teach your children that going to therapy is brave and that it is a great way to prevent struggles down the road.

 Normalize your child’s experience: It is not always easy to sit and talk with your teens about concerns you may have, especially if you are concerned about their mental health.
 My biggest advice to parents gearing up to have some of these tough conversations is to normalize what your teen is going through.
 Let them know that millions of people are fighting depression and mental health issues every day.
 Share with them how brave it is to reach out and ask for help.
 If you have struggled with depression in your life, share this with your teen.
 Let them know it’s okay, that there are solutions, and they are not alone in their struggle.